GPortfolio/GPortfolio/README.md

 - Only the most necessary dependencies
 - Generating html code (HtmlWebpackPlugin)
 - The largest estimates in the audit (Lighthouse)
-- Common configuration files for all templates (config.js, _base.scss)
+- Common configuration file for all templates - config.js
 - Progressive Web Apps (PWA), website is accessible without internet

 ## How to start